trebeljahr/trebeljahr.com/_booknotes/immune.md

 > The easiest way to get cancer is to be alive long enough.

 Minimum three mutations are needed for cancer 1.
 In oncogenes - switching on rapid growth.
-2. In tumor suppressor genes - which normally handle DNA surveillance and repair, basically never repair the DNA damaga that leads to abnormal growth
+2. In tumor suppressor genes - which normally handle DNA surveillance and repair,  never repair the DNA damaga that leads to abnormal growth
 3. In apoptosis genes - stop doing apoptosis as well.
 Don't stop anymore when things are going wrong.

-Cancer cells are more like egoistic individuals, putting their own fate over that of the body.
+Cancer cells are more like egoistic individuals, putting their fate over that of the body.

 Immune system kills cancer cells all the time.